 The narrative that Matthew has given in chapter 16 recounts for us an experience that Jesus had with his disciples.
 The central theme is the Messiahship of Jesus Christ.
 In this private conversation Jesus asks an interesting question (v13), “Who do people say that the Son of Man is?”
 Notice the question Jesus asked… He didn’t ask “Who do people say that I am?”, rather he asks “Who do people say that the Son of Man is?”
-Before he even hears the reports of how other people interprets his person, he answers the question for them.
+Before he even hears the reports of how other people interpret his person, he answers the question for them.
 This is very significant in the text.
-When we look in the New Testament, in the gospel records the No. 01 title Jesus use for himself is “the Son of Man”.
-This is Jesus’ favourite self-designation.
+When we look in the New Testament, in the gospel records the No. 01 title Jesus uses for himself is “the Son of Man”.
+This is Jesus’ favored self-designation.
 The common understanding is that this title implies his humanity (which it does).
 However, there is a more deep meaning to that title.
 Every time when Jesus identifies himself as the Son of Man, he uses it in light of his connection to the Old Testament literature, particularly the Book of Daniel Ch.
-7. There you’ll see that the Son of Man not just a human figure but an exalted figure.
+7. There you’ll see that the Son of Man is not just a human figure but an exalted figure.

 The Son of Man is a heavenly being who descended from the very presence of God for a season to carry on His ministry to which he will later ascend to be restored to the glory that he had with the Father from the beginning.
-If you see every time when Jesus used this title he is using it to demonstrate his divine authority -this is God who has taken the human nature.
+If you see every time when Jesus used this title he is using it to demonstrate his divine authority -this God who has taken human nature.
 E.g. “the Son of man is Lord of the Sabbath” (Matthew 12:28); “you may know that the Son of Man has authority on earth to forgive sins (Mark 2:10); “I am, and you will see the Son of Man seated at the right hand of Power, and coming with the clouds of heaven.
 (Mark 14:62).
-In reply to Jesus question, disciples went on and gave him different view points of people -“Some say John the Baptist; others say Elijah; and others Jeremiah or one of the prophets (v14).”
+In reply to Jesus’ question, the disciples went on and gave him different viewpoints of people -“Some say John the Baptist; others say Elijah; and others Jeremiah or one of the prophets (v14).”
 Then Jesus asked “But who do you say that I am? (v15)” Simon, evidently was spokesman for the group answers, “You are the Christ, the Son of the living God (v16).”
-This declaration is referred as the great confession.
+This declaration is referred to as the great confession.
 Peter was the first ever human being to declare that Jesus is the Son of God.
 This is the heart of the gospel revelation.
-Jesus looked at Peter and pronounces a benediction, “Blessed are you, Simon Bar-Jonah! (v17a)”
+Jesus looked at Peter and pronounced a benediction, “Blessed are you, Simon Bar-Jonah! (v17a)”

 This was the most important question Jesus has ever asked, and certainly the most important question He would have ever asked you.
 What is your view of Christ?
-Make no mistake, your honest view determine your eternal destiny.
-If you recognize Jesus as the savior and the Son of living God, that acknowledgement will open for you highest blessings that any human being could ever receive.
+Make no mistake, your honest view determines your eternal destiny.
+If you recognize Jesus as the savior and the Son of living God, that acknowledgement will open for you the highest blessings that any human being could ever receive.

 Son of Jonah

-Why did Jesus called him son of Jonah (Bar is Aramaic for “son”)?
-Was Siman’s father’s name Johna?
+Why did Jesus call him son of Jonah (Bar is Aramaic for “son”)?
+Was Simon’s father’s name Jonah?
 According to John 1:42 and 21:15-17, his name was John (and not Jonah).
 Also, at the beginning of Jesus’ ministry, Andrew, Peter’s brother, was a disciple and follower of John the Baptist (John 1:35, 40), but who became a follower of Jesus after John’s testimony, “Behold, the Lamb of God!”
 (1:36, 37).
 Andrew, in turn, located his brother Peter and said, “We have found the Messiah” (1:41).
 When Jesus saw Peter, he said, “So you are Simon the son of John?
 You shall be called Cephas”.
 It is possible that Peter’s father’s name could be Jonah (or John).
 However, if we stick to the context of the passage, at the beginning of the chapter we read that Pharisees and Sadducees came to Jesus and asked for a sign from heaven.
-What was Jesus reply?
+What was Jesus’ reply?
 “An evil and adulterous generation seeks for a sign, but no sign will be given to it except the sign of Jonah” (v4).
-The sign that was pointing to Jesus crucifixion, burial, and resurrection where Jesus predicted just as Jonah was three days and three nights in the belly of a huge fish, so the Son of Man will be three days and three nights in the heart of the earth.
+The sign that was pointing to Jesus’ crucifixion, burial, and resurrection where Jesus predicted just as Jonah was three days and three nights in the belly of a huge fish, so the Son of Man will be three days and three nights in the heart of the earth.
 The people of Nineveh repented of their evil ways (Jonah 3:4–10) after hearing Jonah’s call for repentance, but the Pharisees continued in their unbelief even though they saw great miracles performed by Jesus.
 So, it could very well be Jesus was acknowledging here that the confession of Peter reflects the faith evident in the people of Nineveh.
 Jesus is saying “You are a son of Jonah, because you believe in the sign of Jonah”.
+Cancel

 On this rock I will build my church

 Upon Simon’s confession Jesus said to him, it is not your intelligence or your insight that helped you figure this out, but my Father has revealed it to you (17b).
 It was a divine revelation to Peter.
 And, Jesus said “I tell you, you are Peter, and on this rock I will build my church, and the gates of hell shall not prevail against it (v18).”
 What does it mean “on this rock I build my church”?
-There are all sorts of interpretation of these words of Jesus and controversies about the meaning of this one sentence.
-Roman Catholic Church historically sees this as a foundation for the papacy.
+There are all sorts of interpretations of these words of Jesus and controversies about the meaning of this one sentence.
+The Roman Catholic Church historically sees this as a foundation for the papacy.
 According to Rome Peter is the rock and the foundation of the church.
 The view of some Protestants is that what Jesus was saying here was He would build the church based on the confession that Peter made, based on the faith Peter has demonstrated.
-That’s not what meant here.
+That’s not what it means here.

 It is clear in the text that Jesus commended Simon and gave him a new name Pétros.
 Jesus doesn’t say, “I will build my church on you Simon”.
 Rather, He is saying “You are Peter (Greek name Pétros, meaning ‘stone’), and I am going to build my house upon Pétra -rock” (Pétros vs Pétra – See Notes 1).
-Jesus uses the metaphor of a building for New Testament church.
+Jesus uses the metaphor of a building for the New Testament church.
 The New Testament church is built on the apostolic foundation, and the chief cornerstone is Christ himself.
 “God’s house built on the foundation of the apostles and prophets, with Christ Jesus himself as the chief cornerstone (Eph 2:20)”.
 Peter, like other apostles and prophets, is one of the stones in this foundation.
 What foundation is the apostles and prophets?
 God’s Word revealed to them; God’s Word proclaimed by them; God’s Word inscripturated through them by the power of the Holy Spirit.
 So, there is a sense in which the foundation of the church is the very Word of God -the Bible!
 Jesus is the living Word, and he is the one who holds the rest of them together.
 It is not Simon Peter who is holding the house together, but Christ, the Word.
 The church is made up of living stones, and Peter himself uses that metaphor in his own writing (1 Peter 2:5).
 In fact, if you are in Christ, then you are a stone in God’s house.
 But, who is the chief cornerstone?
 Peter?
 Matthew?
 John?
 Paul?
 James?….
 They all are stones knit together forming this foundation Christ being the chief cornerstone.